Supper Club: Kevin Dundon’s courgette and feta pasta salad

 Jillian Morkan, owner of Legacy Handbags, on the steps to take to protect your designer handbag to maximise the resale price.

-I left Nenagh at 18 and started working as Cabin Crew with Aer Lingus.
+I left Nenagh at 18 and started working as cabin crew with Aer Lingus.
 I flew to New York and Los Angeles regularly and I always bought a copy of the latest Vogue to read on the bus home.
 I didn’t know much about fashion or style back then and I was mesmerised by the glossy photos and editorial campaigns.
 It was like another world, but not one that was accessible to me at that time.
 It marked the beginning of my obsession with bags.
-I have bought, sold and restored quite a few designer bags for my own collection over the years, so it was a no brainer when I decided to turn my obsession into a business.
+I have bought, sold and restored quite a few designer bags for my own collection over the years, so it was a no-brainer when I decided to turn my obsession into a business.

 You never forget your first designer bag.
 It’s such a milestone moment.
 I still vividly remember buying my first designer bag around 20 years ago.
 It was a Louis Vuitton Speedy 30, I saved up for ages to buy it and when I walked down Grafton Street wearing it, I thought I was the business.
 When I became a mum, I needed something more practical and hands-free so I sold it on privately.
 It’s a great way to unlock the equity in your wardrobe, especially if you’re no longer using the piece.

 When you’re looking for a designer bag, ideally you want something that stands the test of time.
 Choose a bag that is unlikely to date and stick to the classics in neutral colours.
-As Coco Chanel said, “fashion changes, but style endures.”
+As Coco Chanel said, “Fashion changes, but style endures.”

 When it comes to a fashion house like Chanel, the bags are more like heirlooms, as they are passed down from mother to daughter.
 A lot of people don’t know that Chanel and Louis Vuitton increase prices at least once a year, sometimes twice.
 The longer you wait to buy an investment bag, the more it will cost in the end.
 The price of Chanel’s Classic Flap bag 20 years ago was half what it is today.
-That in part is one of the reasons why the pre-loved resale market is booming.
-There’s also the big push for sustainability in the industry as fashion and fast fashion in particular are one of the most polluting industries in the world.
+That, in part, is one of the reasons why the pre-loved resale market is booming.
+There’s also the big push for sustainability in the industry as fashion and fast fashion in particular is one of the most polluting industries in the world.

 In many ways, a handbag is the easiest purchase to make when shopping online: there are no sizing issues or trying on needed.
 A bag will always fit you and a good bag is a sound investment wardrobe staple.
 Resale values can be quite high but you need to know how to care for your designer purchase, in order to maximise the resale price.